Payroll employment, earnings and hours

 Unless otherwise stated, this release presents seasonally adjusted data, which facilitates comparisons by removing the effects of seasonal variations.

-Average weekly hours data are for hourly and salaried employees only and exclude businesses which could not be classified to a North American Industrial Classification System code.
+Average weekly hours data are for hourly and salaried employees only and exclude businesses that could not be classified to a North American Industrial Classification System (NAICS) code.

 Average weekly earnings are derived by dividing total weekly earnings by the number of employees.

-Year-over-year change in average weekly earnings by province, September 2010 to September 2011
+Year-over-year growth in average weekly earnings by province, January 2011 to January 2012

 Non-farm payroll employment by sector

 From time to time, this release profiles an industrial sector or a province with a notable trend in employment, earnings or hours.
-This month, the focus is on Newfoundland and Labrador.
-While this province has an unemployment rate that is higher than the national average, it has seen higher-than-average growth in non-farm payroll employment and average weekly earnings over the past two years.
+This month, the focus is on Saskatchewan.
+This province has one of the lowest unemployment rates in the country, and has seen higher-than-average growth in non-farm payroll employment and average weekly earnings over the past two years.

-In September, non-farm payroll employment totalled 206,300 in Newfoundland and Labrador, 1.4% of the national total.
-Between September 2010 and September 2011, payroll employment increased 3.5% (+6,900), one of the fastest growth rates of any province and nearly double the national rate of 1.8%.
+In January, there were 458,800 non-farm payroll employees in Saskatchewan, which represents 3.0% of the national total.
+Between January 2011 and January 2012, payroll employment increased 2.8% (+12,400), the second-fastest provincial growth rate after Alberta and nearly double the national rate of 1.5%.

-During the economic downturn of 2008 and 2009, non-farm payroll employment within Newfoundland and Labrador declined at a slower pace than the national average.
-Between August 2008 and August 2009, payroll employment in the province fell 1.6% compared with a decline of 2.8% nationally.
+During the economic downturn in 2008 and 2009, non-farm payroll employment in Saskatchewan did not follow the national trend.
+Between August 2008 and August 2009, payroll employment in the province edged up by 0.4%, compared with a decline of 2.8% nationally.
 Payroll employment levels in Saskatchewan continued to increase, with an average growth of 2.7% in 2010 and 2011.

-Non-farm payroll employment in Newfoundland and Labrador, January 2008 to September 2011
+Non-farm payroll employment in Saskatchewan, January 2008 to January 2012

-In the 12 months to September, payroll job gains in Newfoundland and Labrador were widespread across goods and services industries.
-The largest gains were in construction and professional, scientific and technical services; manufacturing; transportation and warehousing; "other services;" and construction.
+In the 12 months to January 2012, payroll job gains in Saskatchewan were widespread across goods and services industries.
+The largest increases were in professional, scientific and technical services; manufacturing; transportation and warehousing; "other services;" and construction.